Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 - ComaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems.

-In the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior., affected animals initially show restlessness, disorientation, and confusion.
-With increasing plasmaPlasma is the liquid part of blood in which blood cells are suspended.
-It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels, muscle tremors, ataxia, and coordination disorders may occur.
-In severe cases, tonic-clonic seizures can develop, which may progress to a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+In the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.), affected animals initially show restlessness, disorientation and confusion.
+As plasmaPlasma is the liquid part of blood in which blood cells are suspended.
+It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels rise, muscle tremors (tremor), ataxia and coordination disorders may occur.
+In severe cases, tonic-clonic convulsions develop, which can progress to comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..
-These neurological symptoms arise from the blockade of inhibitory neurons in the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body., leading to an overactivity of excitatory systems.
+These neurological symptoms result from blockade of inhibitory neurons in the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.), leading to overactivity of excitatory systems.

 Cardiovascular effects typically begin with initialInitial means beginning or at the start.
 In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. tachycardiaTachycardia refers to an unusually fast heartbeat with a resting heart rate of over 100 beats per minute.
 It can indicate physical exertion, stress, illness, or heart problems. and hypertensionHypertension, or high blood pressure, is a condition in which the blood pressure in the arteries is consistently elevated.
 In dogs and cats, this can lead to damage to organs such as the heart, kidneys, and eyes, and requires medical treatment., followed by progressiveProgressive describes a condition or disease that worsens over time.
 This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
-It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease. and hypotension with continued exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease. and hypotension with ongoing exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats..
-The blockade of sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
-Unbalanced sodium levels can lead to various health problems in dogs and cats. channels in the heart muscle leads to disturbances in impulse conduction, which can manifest as various arrhythmias.
+By blocking sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
+Unbalanced sodium levels can lead to various health problems in dogs and cats. channels in the heart muscle, disturbances in impulse conduction occur, which can manifest as various arrhythmias.
 In severe cases, ventricular fibrillationFibrillation is an irregular, often rapid heart rate that leads to a chaotic rhythm in the atria or ventricles of the heart.
 This can impair cardiac output and often requires medical treatment. and ultimately cardiac arrest can occur.
-These cardiovascular effects are particularly dangerous as they can persist even after neurological symptoms subside.
+These cardiovascular effects are particularly dangerous because they can persist even after the neurological symptoms have subsided.

-In cats, symptoms may persist longer and be more severe due to the delayed metabolism of lidocaine.
-Additionally, gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms such as vomiting and salivation may occur, especially with oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In cats, symptoms may last longer and be more severe due to delayed breakdown of lidocaine.
+In addition, gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms such as vomiting and drooling may occur, especially after oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of the active substance.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of the active ingredient.

 Diagnosis

-The clinical examination includes a complete neurological evaluation and cardiovascular assessment.
-Special attention is paid to heart rate, heart rhythm, and blood pressure.
-An electrocardiogramSee ECG.
-(ECG) is an important diagnostic tool, as lidocaine can cause characteristic changes, including sinus bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
+The clinical exam includes a full neurological evaluation and cardiovascular assessment.
+Particular attention is paid to heart rate, heart rhythm, and blood pressure.
+An electrocardiogramSee ECG. is an important diagnostic tool because lidocaine can cause characteristic changes, including sinus bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
 It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., prolonged PR intervals, widened QRS complexes, and various forms of heart block.

-Laboratory diagnostic tests primarily serve to exclude other causes and assess organ function.
-A complete blood count, serum electrolytes, kidney and liver values should be determined to assess the patient’s general condition and identify possible complications.
-Direct determination of lidocaine plasmaPlasma is the liquid part of blood in which blood cells are suspended.
-It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels is rarely available in veterinary practice and often not timely enough for acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+Laboratory tests mainly serve to rule out other causes and assess organ function.
+A complete blood count, serum electrolytesElectrolytes are minerals in the body that carry an electric charge and perform vital functions such as regulating fluid balance, acid-base balance, and nerve and muscle activity.
+The main electrolytes include sodium, potassium, chloride, and magnesium., kidney values and liver values should be measured to assess the patient’s overall condition and detect possible complications.
+Direct measurement of lidocaine plasmaPlasma is the liquid part of blood in which blood cells are suspended.
+It contains water, salts, proteins, and other substances and serves as a transport medium for nutrients, hormones, and waste products. levels is rarely available in veterinary practice and is often not timely enough for acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. treatment.

-Differentially, other poisonings (especially by other local anesthetics, antiarrhythmics, or CNS-active substances), metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders, primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. neurological diseases, and primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. cardiac arrhythmias must be excluded.
+Differential diagnoses include other poisonings (especially from other local anesthetics, antiarrhythmics, or CNS-active substances), metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders, primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. neurological diseases, and primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. cardiac arrhythmias.
 The temporal correlation between exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. and symptom onset, the characteristic pattern of clinical signs, and the response to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. and onset of symptoms, the characteristic pattern of clinical signs, and the response to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. support the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

 Therapeutic principles